eiriklied/coffee_script_article/README.md

     myCar.drive()

-Other features of CoffeeScript worth noting are string interpolation (as seen in the examples),
+Other features of CoffeeScript worth mentioning are string interpolation (as seen in the examples),